ouktlab/pyadintool/README.md

 <details><summary> expand </summary>

 * Change "flramp" parameter ranged in [0, 32768].
 Smaller is more sensitive to signal power
-* Change "n_win" parameter to use long window for calculating moving averaged power
+* Change "n_win" parameter to use longer window for calculation of moving averaged power
 ```
   package: usr.tdvad
   class: SimpleVAD